felixscherz/grpcython/README.md

 - configurin lsps to work with bazel involves querying for associated files for python imports ([example pyright config](https://github.com/alexander-born/.cfg/blob/07644649215a15e7cecdef0265142b3ac4f23905/nvim/.config/nvim/lua/config/bazel.lua#L87))
 - bazel build doesn't output generated files to the source tree so they are not checked into source code
+- trying to find a way to generate the grpc related code, found: https://github.com/grpc/grpc, also this blog https://grpc.io/blog/bazel-rules-protobuf/#23-protobuf-definitions that has more info
 #### having a look at the generated code:
 ```python
 # -*- coding: utf-8 -*-